tahseenadit/self-study/Data Engineering/Different_Data_Storages.md

 **1. Request Categories and Database Choices:**

 - **Simple Reads (One or Few Tables):**

+SQL databases like MySQL and PostgreSQL are optimized for reading sections of one or a few tables.
+They use indexing, query optimization techniques, and caching mechanisms to speed up data retrieval operations.

   - **Why?** All database types can handle these queries.
 SQL databases (MySQL, PostgreSQL) are generally efficient for structured data retrieval.
   - **Justification:** These queries involve basic table scans or joins on a limited number of tables.
 SQL databases are optimized for such operations with efficient indexing mechanisms.
+SQL databases support SQL queries, which are declarative and allow developers to specify the desired data without worrying about the underlying implementation details.
+Additionally, SQL databases employ various optimization techniques such as query caching, query plan optimization, and indexing to enhance read performance.

 - **Reading Small Sections of Many Joined Tables:**
   - **Why?** Graph databases (Neo4J) excel at these queries due to their ability to navigate relationships between data points efficiently.